Nokia 3310 Reboot at MWC 2017: The Top Seven Features to Look Out For

 We all are familiar with the hefty Nokia 3310 design which was also considered to be among the sturdiest handsets ever built.
 For the new Nokia 3310, the company has a slightly different take on the design.
 The company says that the Nokia 3310 (2017) is "reborn with a modern twist on design."

-The new Nokia 3310 however maintains the design cues including the rounded corners from its original sibling.
+The new Nokia 3310 (2017), however, maintains the design cues including the rounded corners from its original sibling.
 HMD Global says that the curved screen window makes for better "readability in sunlight."

 The new Nokia 3310 also sports new push buttons, and will feature a new UI with similarities with the original sibling.